microsoft/botbuilder-tools/packages/lubuild/README.md

 The environment is placed in *settings.luis.environment* configuration to control which actually application ids you are connected to.

-You can override the environment via cli argument *--environment foo* or via the models.config file.
+You can override the environment via cli argument *--environment foo* or via the luconfig.json file.

 ## Config file